bcolb/FlightDataAnalysis/README.md

 ## Data
 The data for this project was originally discovered through [Data.gov](https://explore.data.gov/Transportation/Airline-On-Time-Performance-and-Causes-of-Flight-D/ar4r-an9z).
 Custom data sets are available courtesy of RITA (Research and Innovative Technology Administration) and BTS (Bureau of Transportation Statics).
 These data sets can be [found at BTS.gov](https://explore.data.gov/Transportation/Airline-On-Time-Performance-and-Causes-of-Flight-D/ar4r-an9z).

+## Compilation

+In the src directory:

+> javac -cp Jama-1.0.3.jar Problem.java

+## Running

+In the src directory after compilation:

+> java Problem